-Colourful and intriguing, this new acquisition by contemporary Ugandan artist, Sanaa Gateja, transforms waste paper into a statement piece of art and fashion.
+Colourful and intriguing, this bead-work shawl by contemporary Ugandan artist, Sanaa Gateja, transforms waste paper into a statement piece of art and fashion.

 Did you know?

 The earliest known bead in Africa dates back to prehistoric times and was made from ostrich eggshells.